PaeserBastelstube/AhoyDTU4RPi/README.md

 Since the beginning of 2024, the maintenance of ahoy (lumapu) has focused on programming ESP microcontrollers.
 Development for Raspberry-PI controllers has been frozen.
 In this project, the development of an AhoyDTU for Raspberry PI processors is continued independently.
-For this purpose, the ahoy (lumapu) version v0.8.155 was copied and adapted for use on a Linux system using the NGINX web server.
+For this purpose, the ahoy (lumapu) version v0.8.155 was copied and adapted for use on a Linux system with NGINX as a web-server.

 The goal is to collect data from a hoymiles microinverter and present the data on a web server (NGINX).
 As an additional feature, it is planed to control the hoymiles microinverter for zero export, to reduce consume any power when using a battery.